 Gender equality and the empowerment of girls and women will not be possible without the realization of sexual and reproductive health and rights.
 For women and girls to lead healthy lives, and to be free to participate in social, economic and political life, they need universal access to quality services, information and education, and conditions that allow them to realize their sexual and reproductive rights.

-Sexual and reproductive health and rights are critical for women and girls to have healthy lives without HIV or other STIs, prevent violence and power relations in their lives, and open doors to opportunities.
+Sexual and reproductive health and rights are critical for women and girls to have healthy lives without HIV or other STIs, prevent violence and change power relations in their lives, and open doors to opportunities.
 On these grounds alone, they must be considered priority interventions.
-Sexual and reproductive health and rights are important rights in themselves, but can also magnify possibilities for empowering girls and women and for achieving gender equality.
+Sexual and reproductive health and rights are important rights in themselves, but can also magnify possibilities to empower girls and women and to achieve gender equality.

-There are many barriers to sexual and reproductive rights, including obstacles to access health services, information and education.
-But underlying these problems is discrimination.
-Especially, women and girls and people from marginalized groups, such as gay men, lesbian women and trans people or people from so called “lower” castes, people living in poverty, or minorities, risk a huge amount when they try to exercise choice.
+There are many barriers to sexual and reproductive rights, including obstacles in accessing health services, information and education.
+Underlying these problems is discrimination.
+Especially women and girls and people from marginalized groups, such as persons with disabilities, gay men, lesbian women and trans people or people from so called “lower” castes, people living in poverty, or minorities, face severe challenges in accessing their sexual and reproductive health and rights.